Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

     * Win and Lose modals are displayed with a happy and sad melody respectively
     * Level Up modal is triggered by closing a win modal, when a player achieved 7 points, accompanied by a melody
     * Final Win modal, is triggered by closing a win modal, when a player achieved 7 points on Hard level, accompanied by the happiest melody
-    * Closing of each modal is accompanied with a click sound
+    * Closing of each modal is accompanied by a click sound
-    * Opening and closing a footer is accompanied with a click sound
+    * Opening and closing a footer is accompanied by a click sound

 ### Features to Implement in the Future